-Monocrystalline panels are the most expensive of the three, but they are also the most efficient, meaning you don’t need as many of them to meet your energy needs.
+Monocrystalline panels are the most expensive but they are also the most efficient.
+This is because you don’t need as many of them to meet your energy needs.

 Thin-film panels are the least efficient and also the cheapest.
 They require quite a bit more space because you need more of them to cover energy needs.

 The Solar Panel Inverter – the Crux of the Solar Install

 Most people think about wanting a good panel, but few think about the inverter.
 The inverter converts the power your panels are collecting from the sun to usable power in your home.

-All solar companies will make sure that you are installed, but they don’t all do it themselves.
+All solar companies will make sure that your panels get installed, but they don’t all do it themselves.
 Many solar companies have their solar installs feathered out through contracted workers.

 This can be a big hassle if you ever decide that you want to take the panels off your roof, which does happen.
 Take one of our customers, Steve Cummings, for instance.
 If the company you got solar through can’t help, you’re going to have to figure it out on your own.